ErikaJacobs/Personal-Website/content/contact/contact.md

 weight = 130  # Order that this section will appear.

 title = "Let's Chat!"
-subtitle = "Interest in working together?
-Please reach out!"
+subtitle = "Interested in working together?
+This form is the easiest way to get in touch - I would love to hear from you!"

 # Automatically link email and phone?
 autolink = false